Nerves and cones of free loop-free {\omega}-categories: Strict and weak w -categories

 \end{rmk}

-The main goal of this paper is to show that inclusion from (\ref{eqcomparisonmap1}) is a weak equivalence when $\cD$ is a strong Steiner $\omega$-category and the inclusion from (\ref{eqcomparisonmap2}) is a weak equivalence for every $m\ge0$.
-To this end, we will take a detour to obtain a handy algebraic description of the simplicial sets $N(\cD\star[0])$ and $N\cO[m]$, generalizing and recovering ideas from \cite{SteinerUniversal}.
+The main goal of this paper is to show that inclusions from (\ref{eqcomparisonmap1}) are weak equivalences when $\cD$, resp.~$\overline\cD$, is a strong Steiner $\omega$-category, and that the inclusion from (\ref{eqcomparisonmap2}) is a weak equivalence for every $m\ge0$.

+To this end, we will take a detour to obtain a handy algebraic description of the simplicial sets $N(\cD\star\overline\cD)$ and $N\cO[m]$, generalizing and recovering ideas from \cite{SteinerEmbedding,SteinerUniversal}.